MakarenaLabs/MuseBox-Documentation/sdk-docs/docs/api/general.md

 #### **Logo detection**

-It detects the objects in a scene up to 64×64 pixel
+It detects the objects in a scene up to 64×64 pixel.

 Request from Client:
 ```
 "topic": "LogoDetection"
+"image": "base64 image"
 ```
 Response from Server:
 ```